Six golden rules for chiropractors is an attempt to see things from our patients' perspectives.

 People are often worried that they are over–reacting.
 They wonder what the doctor must think of a person who comes to the office with that symptom.
 This is especially true of parents bringing their children in.
 Nobody wants to be "that mother that over-reacts to everything."

 In response to this, try to say, "I am glad you came to the office for this because…" or "Yes, I can see how that worried you since it could be……"

 Dr Lewis, DC:

 A consultation with a chiropractor is often the last port of call.
 They have been to the doctor who prescribed some medication; when it did not help, he or she referred them to the physiotherapist.
-Perhaps that did relieve some of the symptoms but the relief was temporary, or not wholly satisfactory for one reason or another.
+Perhaps that did relieve some of the symptoms but the reprieve was temporary, or not wholly satisfactory for one reason or another.

-Now they are embarrassed because they know that you know that they have been around the block, and a chiropractor was the very last on their list of options.
+Now they are embarrassed because they know that you are completely aware that they have been around the block, and a chiropractor was the very last on their list of options.
 All have been exhausted, and now they are desperate.

 It is time to reassure them that there is nothing unusual about that; and that there is nothing you like more than a challenge.